udistr/ALGCM1D.jl/README.md

 * Vertical advaction, explicit integration
 * Vetical diffustion:
-  * Large and Yeager (1994) for the ocean
   * Holtslag and Boville (1993) for the atmosphere
-* Bulk formulea for the air-sea interface based on Large and Yeager (2004)
+* Bulk formulea for the land-sea interface
-* Solar radiation including transmision to the deeper ocean
+* Solar radiation
 * Condensation and deposition of super-saturated water vapor

-## Issues/todo

-* holtslag scheme noisy and boundary layer seems too shallow
-* sum of ocean SW not equal 1
-* improve performance
-* restart
-* documentation